anhaidgroup/sparkly/README.md

 ### Installation

-See instructions to install Sparkly on [a single machine](https://github.com/anhaidgroup/sparkly/blob/docs-update/doc/install-single-machine.md), [an on-premise cluster](), or [a cloud-based cluster]().
+See instructions to install Sparkly on [a single machine](https://github.com/anhaidgroup/sparkly/blob/docs-update/doc/install-single-machine.md) or on [a cluster of machines]().

 ### How to Use